ErichBSchulz/policytest/StateCouncil6.2.md

 The Queensland Greens believe that:
 1. Law enforcement and judicial processes should be guided by restorative and transformative justice principles, with a focus on education and rehabilitation.
+1. A just and effective criminal justice system:
+    1. Protects the community
-1. A just and effective criminal justice system: ● ● ● ● ● Protects the community; Reduces the social impacts of crime; Addresses the causes of crime; Protects the human rights of victims, suspects, and perpetrators; and Offers a range of interventions in addition to loss of liberty.
+    1. Reduces the social impacts of crime
+    1. Addresses the causes of crime
+    1. Protects the human rights of victims, suspects, and perpetrators and
+    1. Offers a range of interventions in addition to loss of liberty.
 1. Imprisonment should be a measure of last resort and focussed on rehabilitation.
 1. Loss of liberty, including custodial interventions, temporary holds, remand, and arrests should only be used in situations where the person is a risk to the community.
 1. People should not be held in remand for simple or nonviolent offences.